binhnguyen63/SoftwareDesign-Project/UserManagement.md

 - This is a web page that allow you to log in with Microsoft Office365 account.
+It uses Flask and PostgresSQL, and Microsoft Graph API
 - You can follow the steps in README.MD to set up this project
 - The default page to this site is http://localhost:5002/.
 But u can change the host in environemental variable
 - On the page, you will see a log in button